 OM C. Parkin

 Dealing with the scriptures and oral traditions of wisdom teachers from all times it becomes clear that there is a universally valid essence fundamental to all great teachings and religions.
-In the core of the teaching there is absolute truth.
-It lies beyond the horizon of the human mind and can only be integral, i.e. taught with the involvement of transpersonal, cosmic intelligence and experienced.
-SUGGESTION ONLY. - When the mind is quiet and the heart is open, then the deep experience of absolute oneness can happen.
-The knowledge of born-to-be reveals itself: we are born to realize this unseperated way of being.
+In the core of the teaching there is absolute Truth.
+It lies beyond the horizon of the human mind and can only be integral experienced, i.e. taught with the involvement of transpersonal, cosmic intelligence.
+When the mind is quiet and the heart is open, then the deep experience of absolute Oneness can happen.
+The knowledge of born-to-be reveals itself: we are born to realize this unseperated way of Being.
 That is the real purpose of existence of a human being: knowledge of the SELF.

 “Advaita is no teaching.
 Advaita is the end of all teaching.
 It is for those who are ready for this end.
 And it has never been the case in the more recent history of mankind that this end was accessible to so many people as it is now.
 Advaita can only exist for one moment – but this moment is eternal. ”